musictheory/NilScript/README.md

 ## <a name="class"></a>Classes

-While Objective-C uses `@interface` to define a class interface and `@implementation` for its implementation, NilScript only uses `@implementation` (due to the lack of header files in JavaScript).
-Information that would normally appear in the `@interface` block, such as `@property` declarations or the inherited superclass instead appear in `@implementation`.
+While Objective-C uses `@interface` to define a class interface and `@implementation` for its implementation, NilScript combines both into `@class` (due to the lack of header files in JavaScript).

 ### <a name="class-syntax"></a>Basic syntax

 The syntax to create an empty NilScript class looks like this:

 ```
-@implementation TheClass
+@class TheClass
 @end
 ```

 To inherit from a superclass, use a colon followed by the superclass name:

 ```
-@implementation TheSubClass : TheSuperClass
+@class TheSubClass : TheSuperClass
 @end
 ```

 Additional [instance variables](#ivar) can be added by using a block after class name (or superclass name):

 ```
-@implementation TheClass {
+@class TheClass {
     String _myStringInstanceVariable;
 }
 @end

-@implementation TheSubClass : TheSuperClass {
+@class TheSubClass : TheSuperClass {
     String _myStringInstanceVariable;
 }
 @end